 We have entered the age of planetary urbanization, but a more accurate description is planetary suburbanization, as much of this growth has occurred, and will continue to occur, at the periphery of cities.
 This will generate immense pressures on our social and environmental systems, including gross inequalities in mobility, health outcomes, economic vibrancy, access to opportunities, and exposure to transport externalities such as congestion, pollution and traffic deaths.
 To address these challenges and exploit specific suburban opportunities, cities globally will require a complete understanding of the complexity of how human and environmental systems are uniquely intertwined within suburban contexts.

-The proposed Suburban Mobilities cluster at the University of Toronto Scarborough (UTSC), will address these academic and policy challenges by leveraging investments in the GTA-RISE institute, as well as the Mobility Lab (ML), a strategic partnership between the School of Cities and the University of Toronto Research Institute.
-At the tri-campus level, the ML will mobilize the scale, scope, and strengths of UofT’s interdisciplinary transportation research resources to lead a concerted response to urban mobility challenges and opportunities.
+The Suburban Mobilities cluster at the University of Toronto Scarborough (UTSC), will address these academic and policy challenges by leveraging investments in the GTA-RISE institute, as well as the Mobility Network (MN), a strategic partnership between the School of Cities and the University of Toronto Transportation Research Institute.
+At the tri-campus level, the MN will mobilize the scale, scope, and strengths of UofT’s interdisciplinary transportation research resources to lead a concerted response to urban mobility challenges and opportunities.
 Suburban Mobilities will be the expert collaborative network focused on mobility within suburban contexts.
 It will inform decision makers, and engage with multi-sector stakeholders in and around Scarborough.
 It will be a globally prominent strategic resource developing innovative solutions to suburban mobility and accessibility challenges.

 Suburban Mobilities’ overall goal is to generate knowledge about suburban contexts that will allow communities to solve holistic transportation challenges facing the suburbanized world in the 21st century.
 In an effort to produce innovative understandings and solutions to complex suburban mobility challenges, we strive for intellectual diversity through multidisciplinary, multisectoral, and multi-method collaborations, harnessing UTSC’s deep expertise and unique relationships to community, government and industry partners.